shouryasen/shouryasen.github.io/_pages/teaching.md

 **Teaching philosophy**

 My love for teaching was a primary motivation in pursuing a Ph.D.
-My teaching is grounded in two pillars: students learn best by practically applying concepts and methods in diverse ways, and students arrive with varying needs and interests that should be engaged as fully as possible.
+My teaching philosophy is grounded in two pillars: students learn best by practically applying concepts and methods in diverse ways, and students arrive with varying needs and interests that should be engaged as fully as possible.
 In practice, I plan lessons so that students engage with material differently from week to week––through class discussions, gallery walks, group and individual work, and student-led presentations––and I devote significant time to knowing students individually, including through generous office hours.

 **Teaching, Princeton University**